ncatlab/nlab-content/pages/1/0/8/0/801/content.md

 In most cases the tools of [[homotopy theory]], in particular [[model category|model categories]], can be used to establish these equivalences.

-The sense of 'modeled' is related to Whithead's [[algebraic homotopy|algebraic homotopy theory]].
+The sense of 'modeled' is related to Whitehead's [[algebraic homotopy|algebraic homotopy theory]].
 A setting such as those above acts as a model for homotopy types if there are comparison functors between $\Spaces$ and the category, and some notion of homotopy within the category yielding an equivalence of [[homotopy category|homotopy categories]].

 +-- {: .num_remark}
 ###### Remark